 As much as I enjoy traditional ginger cookies, I don’t often have molasses on hand for making them.
 It occurred to me that perhaps the molasses isn’t necessary to get a ginger-flavored cookie that’s every bit as good in its own way.

 Don’t judge these cookies by their unremarkable looks.
 These are so very good and so perfect for a holiday cookie.
+They’re flavorful enough on their own without adding a glaze or some other adornment.
 In fact, they’re just the kind of cookie you’ll want to make a perennial holiday must-bake!

 What You’ll Need